 Sure!
 Email us at email@example.com and we’ll send you our bank info.

 Does my subscription auto-renew?

-No. Subscriptions are good for one year (Except the Investor subscription, which doesn’t ever need to be renewed).
+No. Subscriptions are good for 6 issues (Except the Investor subscription, which doesn’t ever need to be renewed).
 We’ll remind you when you are about to run out and give you a chance to re-subscribe.